Copyright by Marta Pyrchala-Zarzycka and Astro Salus Education Ltd. Please, do not copy!

 Before meditation, you should take care of nice, relaxed atmosphere - you can quietly turn on your favorite relaxing music, light the candles and an incense.
 Relax and select the type of meditation.

-You can select the method of entry into a state of meditation:
+You can select the method of entry into a state of meditation.

-1. Meditation “on the breath” - one drives into a state of relaxation by focusing on the breath.
+One of the most popular method it's meditation "on the breath" - one drives into a state of relaxation by focusing on the breath.